-Join Von Glitschka for an in-depth discussion in this video Ideation through sketching, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Ideation through sketching, part of Learning Logo Design.

 - Gauging client perceptions

 - Crafting a visual identity